 Same system that is used in the Hyundai vehicles (described above) and is available in the Telluride SUV.

-Systems available for automakers to install during manufacturing that can ‘detect’ the presence of a child:
+Systems available to install during manufacturing or aftermarket that can ‘detect’ the presence of a child:

 Caaresys BabyCaare® – Child/human/pet presence detection.